myreceiptt/nota-markdown/202507/iBLOOMING-Web3-Meeting-Day1.md

 **Proposed Utility:**
 - Access to digital education products
 - Participate in the affiliate ecosystem (via BLOO Global)
-- Purchase services (e.g., data and airtime from Indosat)
+- Purchase partner services (e.g., data and airtime from Indosat)
 - Store BTC-backed value inside the platform

 **User Journey (as envisioned by Prof. NOTA):**

 ```
-[1] User has Bitcoin or crypto
+[1] The user has Bitcoin or crypto
      ↓
-[2] Enters iBLOOMING platform
+[2] Enters the iBLOOMING platform
      ↓
 [3] Converts BTC → iBLOOMING Coin (BTC-backed)
      ↓
 [4] Uses Coin to:
      - Buy content
-     - Join affiliate program
+     - Join the affiliate program
      - Redeem for services (e.g., Indosat)
      - Stake or save
 ```

-Founders listened intently, nodding in agreement, occasionally confused — but clearly provoked by new, exciting possibilities.
+Founders listened intently, nodding in agreement, occasionally confused, but provoked by new and exciting possibilities.

 ---